Strangemother/jQuery.placeholder/README.rst

 Options
 =======

-You may pass two parameters into the plugin.
+You may pass three parameters into the plugin.

 1. The placeholder text: